hanifazzuhdi/laravel-todo-api/README.md

 # Todo List API

-A simple Restful API for managing todo items built with Laravel.
+A simple RESTful API for managing todo items built with Laravel.

 ## 📋 Requirements